 Arbitrary options can be set for the connection to fine-tune TLS and connection behavior.

-LDAP_OPT_REFERRALS will be ignored if set.
+Important: The following options will be ignored if set:

-These are set above with the
+These are instead set with the

 Valid LDAP options are listed in the ldap_set_option PHP documentation.